DunderGG/AdventureGame/NAMING.md

 # Conventions

-A first attempt at putting down the Naming Conventions to be used in the project.
+A first attempt at putting down the Coding Conventions to be used in the project.
 Rules listed in no specific order.

 ## Naming Rules